How to Visit Glacier National Park in Montana

 West Glacier

 Encompassing the lower western half of Glacier National Park, West Glacier is home to several prominent park attractions, including a number of lakes, lookout points, and hikes.
-In addition to this, West Glacier Village, which lies just outside the park’s boundaries, offers a variety of tour experiences that park guests can partake in.
+West Glacier Village, which lies just outside the park’s boundaries, offers a variety of tour experiences that park guests can partake in.
 West Glacier is the most common entrance for visitors and has the largest amount of restaurants, accomodations and tour operators in the park.

 Some of the best things to do in West Glacier are: